Turaka007/Turaka007/README.md

 I'm **Hrithik Turaka**, a freshman at the University of Colorado Denver majoring in **Electrical Engineering** with a minor in **Computer Engineering**, and a focused passion for **semiconductors**—specifically **ASIC design, GPU architecture, and digital logic systems** 🎓.

 I'm building a strong foundation in RTL design, digital systems, and hardware verification while actively working to understand the full semiconductor design flow.
-My goal is to contribute to cutting-edge chip design at companies like Nvidia, AMD, Intel, or innovative fabless startups.
+My goal is to contribute to cutting-edge chip design anywhere I can.

 ### Current Focus 🎯